You are hereWhich Grow Light? | Marijuana Grow Light Guide

 And LED grow light systems have some pretty sweet benefits:

-Extremely efficient, using less electricity than other grow lights
+Extremely efficient electricity usage, theoretically LEDs are more efficient than any other grow lights

 LED light systems run cool and many models do not need anything extra to control heat